SFC-Sarge/VSIXLinqPadForVS/README.md

     var value = vegetables.Cast<string>();
 ```

-The above query returns nothing but the script.
+The above query does not work returns nothing but the script and an empty result.

 ![Not Working Statement](https://user-images.githubusercontent.com/67446778/148125718-ac97ef7f-343c-4304-84e3-1816ecebd929.png)